korakinos/mpv-srt-tools/README.md

-**Private fork** of mpv-video-splice with the added functionality to write timecodes to an SRT-compatible subtitle file in chronological order.
-The key binding to write the SRT file is Alt + W.

-**No maintenance.**

-# mpv-video-splice
+# mpv-srt-tools
-An mpv player script that helps you create a video out of cuts made in the current playing video.

-**Requires: ffmpeg**
+Small set of tools to generate SRT subtitles for videos:
+ * mpv-timecode-to-srt.lua: Lua for mpv script that allows to mark timecodes in a playing video and write a template SRT file using keybindings in mpv.
+ * merge-subtitles.py: Python script to merge the generated template SRT file with a plaintext file of subtitles.
+ * run-mpv.sh: convenience shell script to run mpv with the lua script and the merged subtitles (if present) loaded.

+The Lua mpv script is heavily based on https://github.com/pvpscript/mpv-video-splice/ .
+Apart from the added functionality to generate SRT files, the time format was changed slightly (one more decimal digit of precision) and the video editing component was taken out, so that it cannot be triggered by accident.

-## Description
+## MPV Lua script
-This script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:
+The Lua script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:

-	-> Slice 1: 00:10:34.25 -> 00:15:00.00;
+	-> Slice 1 :  00:10:34.250  ->  00:15:00.000
-	-> Slice 2: 00:23:00.84 -> 00:24:10.00;
+	-> Slice 2 :  00:23:00.840  ->  00:24:10.000
 	...
-	-> Slice n: 01:44:22.47 -> 01:56:00.00;
+	-> Slice n :  01:44:22.470  ->  01:56:00.000

-Then, all the slices from 1 to n are joined together, creating a new video.

-**The output file will appear at the directory that the mpv command was ran.**

 **Note:** This script prevents the mpv player from closing when the video ends, so that the slices don't get lost.
 Keep this in mind if there's the option